 - A completed application form (see next page).

 - A copy of the applicant’s curriculum vitae.

 - A copy of all post-secondary education transcripts (they do not need to be original).

 - A letter of reference on institutional letterhead from the student’s supervisor.
 This letter should indicate the student’s name in the header and must be submitted directly by the supervisor to AAG either by email or mail (see below for address).

-The award will be adjudicated/administered by the Alberta Association on Gerontology Provincial Board.
+The award will be adjudicated/administered by the Alberta Association on Gerontology Provincial and Calgary Boards.

 Applications will be assessed on academic merit as illustrated by grades and educational attainment, relevant work/volunteer experience, current studies/research plans, future commitment to the field of gerontology, and an indication of how this award will be used to support the applicant’s interest in gerontology.
 Preference will be given to full-time students and current AAG members.

-February 28th, 2020 (email).
-The award will be presented at the Annual General Meeting in May.
-All applications must be submitted via email to email@example.com
+MARCH 10TH, 2020 (email).
+The award will be presented at the Annual General Meeting in May/June.
+All applications must be submitted via email to: email@example.com